-- State what the activity involved, for example if it was done in controlled conditions or involved specific resources - > Explain how the evidence was collected, for example by observation, written work or drawing - > Indicate how much support was given to the pupil during the activity - Record the outcome of the activity.
+- > Explain how the evidence was collected, for example by observation, written work or drawing - > Indicate how much support was given to the pupil during the activity - Record the outcome of the activity.

 9. Learning environment

 Pupils will learn Computing in spaces that: